getchip/PocketCHIP-Docs/source/includes/_advanced.md

 # Advanced
+For those interested in building with a stripped-down version of an operating system, or looking to customize CHIP from the commandline, we have several tutorials that describe how to setup CHIP with more depth.

 ## Installing C.H.I.P.
 SDK
 CHIP-SDK has everything needed to develop software for C.H.I.P.
 Most importantly, if you want to load an operating system onto CHIP, the only supported way is to do this from a virtual machine.
 Given that the virtual machine runs Ubuntu, it's pretty safe to say that Ubuntu users can flash without the virtual machine.